Wednesday, March 6, 2013

 about the sandblasting of the walls to prepare the

 studio for shows.
 It's amazing.
-I'd love to work with them in

 Here's the "Chicken Farmer" aka Alexis Koefoed of Soul Food